MartinM25/Company-Website/README.md

-# Company Website with Blog Functionality
+# Company Website with a CMS

 Welcome to our company website with built-in blog functionality!
 This website is developed using Next.js, Tailwind CSS, Shadcn, and Sanity.
 It serves as a platform for showcasing company news and blog posts, along with providing contact information for users.